Kelpie, Collie sheepdog training comparison between Kelpie Red and Border Collie Mossie (not be taken as a definitive guide).

 Mossie was born on the 29th January 2010 here at Kings Green Farm.
 Her parents are our own working sheepdogs, Jill and Eli – two of our favourite dogs with wonderful temperaments and a tremendous work drive.
 Eli in particular is extremely kind to other dogs and puppies.

 Mossie’s a survivor of a dreadful accident.
-For some reason, her mother (Jill) loves to carry heavy objects around so with safety in mind, when her last litter was born we put a very heavy concrete water bowl in her pen.
+For some reason, her mother (Jill) loved to carry heavy objects around, so with safety in mind, when her last litter was born we put a very heavy concrete water bowl in her pen.
 Lactating bitches need plenty of clean water but unfortunately, the bowl wasn’t heavy enough.
 The day after the puppies were born, Jill somehow carried the bowl into the bedding area and dropped it on her puppies.

 Mossie’s parents Jill and Eli, are all there when it comes to being tough.
 Eli’s only a youngster himself but he’s been hard to train because of his determination.
 Even from a young puppy, Eli would get in amongst the sheep at the slightest opportunity.
 Now, he’s developing into a superb sheepdog.